-- 1. Clean areas that may not be cleaned during the cycle.
+- Clean areas that may not be cleaned during the cycle.
 Use hot water and detergent or a soapy steel-wool pad on... - the frame around the oven - the inside of the door, especially the part outside the oven seal.

 DO NOT try to clean the fiberglass seal.
-DO
+DO NOT move it or bend it.

 - 2. Remove any pots or pans you may have stored in the oven.
-They can't stand the - 3.
+They can't stand the high heat. - 3.
 Wipe out any loose soil or grease.
-This will help reduce smoke during the cleaning - 4.
-Make sure the motor socket cover is closed if your oven has a rotisserie. - 5.
-Put oven racks on the top two guides.
+This will help reduce smoke during the cleaning cycle. - 4.
+Make sure the motor socket cover is closed if your oven has a rotisserie. - Put oven racks on the top two guides.
 Put two reflector bowls upside down on each.
-They should not touch each other or
+They should not touch each other or the oven walls.

 Chrome trim rings must not be cleaned in the oven.
-They will become disco-lored.
+They will become discolored.
 High heat will also discolor oven racks.
 See special tips on page 35.